 This technique also makes snow.
 In The Conversation, two researchers described how clouds grew ice crystals following silver iodide seeding.
 Using wing-mounted sensors, they followed crystal formation along the path taken by an aircraft spraying silver iodide through the cloud.
 Areas that were not seeded did not form crystals.

-Weather Control for Climate Change
+Storm Control for Climate Change

 Understanding how weather is made and how it can be manipulated could be valuable in the future.
 Of course, good snowfall is a boon to ski resorts, but it is also valuable in areas that regularly experience summer drought.
 Building up seasonal snowpack increases meltwater abundance for the spring and summer water supplies.